quintilesims/layer0/docs-src/docs/guides/terraform_beyond_layer0.md

 ```

 ### What's happening
 As you are configuring a backend for the first time, Terraform will give you an option to migrate your state to the new backend.
 From now on, any further changes to your infrastructure made by Terraform will result in the remote state file being updated.
-For more information about see (Terraform backends)[https://www.terraform.io/docs/backends/index.html].
+For more information see (Terraform backends)[https://www.terraform.io/docs/backends/index.html].

-A new team member can use the `layer0.tf` from their own machine without obtaining a copy of the state file `terraform.tfstate` as the configuration points to a remote backend where the state file will be retrieved from.
+A new team member can use the `layer0.tf` from their own machine without obtaining a copy of the state file `terraform.tfstate` as the configuration will retrieve the state file from the remote backend.

 ### Locking
-Not all remote backends support locking (locking ensures only one person is able to change the tfstate at a time).
+Not all remote backends support locking (locking ensures only one person is able to change the state at a time).
 The `S3` backend we used earlier in the example also supports locking which is disabled by default.
-To enable locking, you need to specify `locking_table` property with the name of an existing DyanmoDB table.
+To enable locking, you need to specify `locking_table` property with the name of an existing DynamoDB table.
 The DynamoDB table also needs primary key named `LockID` of type `String`.

 ### Security
 A Terraform state file is written in plain text.
 This can lead to a situation where deploying resources that require sensitive data can result in the sensitive data being stored in the state file.
 To minimize exposure of senstive data, you can enable [server side encryption](https://docs.aws.amazon.com/AmazonS3/latest/dev/UsingServerSideEncryption.html) of the state file by adding property `encrypt` set to `true`.